Spin-off of The Caker Baker's list.

 "Gumby's Get-Together" returns with edition #5 as we continue to discuss the most hotly debatable topics in the world of…

-Horror films which revolve around the internet and computers.
+Horror films revolving around the internet and computers.